-Economics is a great choice for students who have an active interest in how we as individuals and as a society make choices.
+Economics is a great choice if you have an active interest in how we as individuals and as a society make choices.

 By exploring current economic issues and global factors, you will apply economic theories to the workings of markets and consumer and producer behaviour (microeconomics).
 In dealing with the whole economy and issues such as inflation, unemployment and economic growth, you will be studying the subject from a macroeconomic perspective.